CyVerse-learning-materials/foss-2019/software_essentials/websites.rst

 This website is rendered using a `ReadTheDocs.org <https://readthedocs.org/>`_ template.
 Think of RTD as "Continuous Documentation".

-ReadTheDocs has become a popular tool for developing web-based documentation. `CyVerse Learning Materials Github <https://github.com/CyVerse-learning-materials>`_ hosts a few templates which you can view and pull for your own use
+ReadTheDocs has become a popular tool for developing web-based documentation. `CyVerse Learning Materials Github <https://github.com/CyVerse-learning-materials>`_ hosts a few templates which you can view and pull for your own use.

 `Bookdown <https://bookdown.org/>`_  is an open-source R package that facilitates writing books and long-form articles/reports with R Markdown.